 ARUBA

-1. the optical module is recognized as unsupported;
+1. The optical module is recognized as unsupported;

-2. the interface is forced to shut down, the orange light flashes alarm;
+2. The interface is forced to shut down, the orange light flashes alarm;

 ModuleTek Limited is at your service.